northeastern-rc/rc-public-documentation/docs/source/05_using-discovery/05_transferringdata.md

 ## Data transfer node using Windows

 You can use MobaXterm to transfer data to and from Discovery.
 You can also use a file transfer program, such as FileZilla.
 The Files menu in Open onDemand (OOD) also allows you to transfer files.
-See {ref}`file_explorer` for more information.
+See [Using OOD's File Explorer](../08_using-ood/02_fileexplore.md) for more information.

 **To transfer data using MobaXterm:**